The Loop Tag is a JavaScript tracking code that allows you to collect first party data straight from your website. Setting up this tag allows you to:

 How to Verify the Installation

-After implementing the Loop Tag, confirm that it is working correctly:
+After implementing the Loop Tag, you can confirm that it is collecting data as explained here.